-- A. Monitor Shall be Present during Grading/Excavation/Trenching - 1.
+- A. Monitor Shall be Present During Grading/Excavation/Trenching - 1.
 The monitor shall be present full-time during grading/excavation/trenching activities as identified on the PME that could result in impacts to formations with high and moderate resource sensitivity.
-The Construction Manager is responsible for notifying the RE, PI, and MMC of changes to any construction activities. - 2.
+The Construction Manager is responsible for notifying the RE, PI, and MMC of changes to any construction activities such as in the case of a potential safety concern within the area being monitored.
+In certain circumstances OSHA safety requirements may necessitate modification of the PME.

+- 2. The PI may submit a detailed letter to MMC during construction requesting a modification to the monitoring program when a field condition such as trenching activities that do not encounter formational soils as previously assumed, and/or when unique/unusual fossils are encountered, which may reduce or increase the potential for resources to be present. - 3.
 The monitor shall document field activity via the Consultant Site Visit Record (CSVR).
 The CSVR's shall be faxed by the CM to the RE the first day of monitoring, the last day of monitoring, monthly (Notification of Monitoring Completion), and in the case of ANY discoveries.
-The RE shall forward copies to MMC. - 3.
-The PI may submit a detailed letter to MMC during construction requesting a modification to the monitoring program when a field condition such as trenching activities that do not encounter formational soils as previously assumed, and/or when unique/unusual fossils are encountered, which may reduce or increase the potential for resources to be present.
+The RE shall forward copies to MMC.